subroy13/rsvddpd/cran-comments.md

 * Updated the vignette to remove a demo from pcaMethods package.
 * Removed dependencies of RobRSVD and pcaMethods packages from DESCRIPTION file.
 * Provided a reference to the algorithm used to compute the decomposition.
+* Set up github action R CMD checks.
+* Changed the url text appropriately.